-Providers are required to submit termly development progress data for children accessing FEEE2 funding on the Provider Portal using the Better Start tab.
-If you do not want the provider to submit development progress data, please email 2yearold@essex.gov.uk to inform Essex of your decision.
+Providers are required to submit termly development progress data for children accessing FEEE2 and FEEE2W funding on the Provider Portal using the Better Start tab.
+If you do not want the provider to submit development progress data for your child, please email 2yearold@essex.gov.uk to inform Essex of your decision.